Full Spectrum Solar Energy Conversion

 Conventional solar energy conversion techniques have seen tremendous success in recent years, with photovoltaics experiencing significant market penetration in locations across the world.
 However, these modules typically convert no more than 20% of incoming solar energy into electricity, due in large part to inefficient utilization of the entire solar spectrum.
 Our group is exploring alternative solar energy harvesting schemes that seek to maximize the use of every wavelength in the solar spectrum, enabling significant increases in efficiency with potential for lower cost.

-In one project, we are pursuing an approach that utilizes hybrid solar energy conversion, generating electricity from high efficiency multi-junction cells in combination with the capture of sunlight as thermal energy.
-The highest energy (UV and visible) photons from the sun are converted into electricity via ultra-high efficiency solar cells.
-The lowest energy (infrared) photons from the sun are directed to a thermal receiver that heats up a molten salt to temperatures of over 500 °C. The thermal energy can then be stored until the energy is needed.
-This stored energy can be converted to electricity through a heat engine, similar to conventional power plants.
-We can dispatch this energy when electricity prices rise, providing more solar energy when demand is the highest.
-The stored energy can also be used directly to provide process heat for a wide range of commercial and industrial users.
+To do this, we are pursuing an approach that utilizes hybrid solar energy conversion, generating electricity from high efficiency multi-junction cells in combination with the capture of sunlight as thermal energy.
+Our innovative receiver technologies keep the solar cells below 100°C while generating thermal energy in the form of pressurized hot water at temperatures up to 250°C. The thermal energy can then be stored until the energy is needed.
+The stored energy can be converted to electricity or may be used directly to provide process heat for a wide range of commercial and industrial users.

 “Our group is exploring alternative solar energy harvesting schemes that seek to maximize the use of every color in the full solar spectrum, enabling significant increases in efficiency with potential for lower cost.”